 Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m.
 CST due to system maintenance.

-US 8 Corridor Preservation - Environmental documents
+US 8 Corridor Preservation - Environmental information

 When corridor study limits are this large, a tiered environmental process is preferred.
 The tiered process is used to eliminate repetitive discussions of the same issue and to focus on the actual issues at each level of environmental review.
 It is a means of accomplishing National Environmental Policy Act (NEPA) requirements in as efficient a manner as possible.